MusicFind a programme

 Old Hispanic chant; liturgy; theology; creative engagement with contemporary composition.
 Funded by the European Research Council.

-Project members: Dr Emma Hornby, Dr Elsa de Luca (postdoctoral Fellow), Dr Kati Ihnat (postdoctoral Fellow).
+Project members: Professor Emma Hornby, Dr Elsa de Luca (postdoctoral Fellow), Dr Kati Ihnat (postdoctoral Fellow).

 Beyond East and West Research Project